KaranKishoreD/EE6180_Project/readme.md

-# Bajirao Mastani: Multi-Stage Vision-Language Captioning Pipeline
+# EE6180 Advanced Topics in Artificial Intelligence - Image Captioning Project on Movie Frames

 This repository contains a complete pipeline for generating descriptive captions from still frames of the movie *Bajirao Mastani*.
 The project includes object-aware captioning using models like LLaMA 3.2, Qwen 2.5, and Grounded Segment Anything + Grounding DINO.